-Room and flat checks will be conducted twice a year.
-If your room and/or flat is found to be in an unsatisfactory condition you will be given a specific time period to rectify the problem.
+Room checks will be conducted twice a year.
+If your room is found to be in an unsatisfactory condition you will be given a specific time period to rectify the problem.
 If you cannot meet the required standard then your room may be cleaned by the cleaners at your expense.